 - In the Metrics panel, click Add.

-- From the list of metrics, expand Customer satisfaction, click % Satisfaction score, then click Apply.
+- From the list of metrics, choose Agent replies distribution > One-touch tickets and Customer satisfaction > % Satisfaction score, then click Apply.

-- Click the custom field, then click Excluded.
-Then tick NULL to exclude tickets where the custom ticket field value is blank.
+- On the Excluded tab of the custom field page, enable NULL to exclude tickets where the custom ticket field value is blank.

-- Click % Satisfaction score metric, change the axis to Dual, then click Apply.
+- Click the % Satisfaction score metric, change the axis to Dual, then click Apply.

-- Click Chart configuration (), then Secondary axes, then change the Max value to 1.
+- On the Secondary axes page, change the Max value to 1.

-- Click Chart configuration (), click Display format, then change SUM(% Satisfaction score) to %.
+- On the Display format page, change SUM(% Satisfaction score) to %.

-- (Optional) Filter the results to see the top 5 results based on your custom ticket field.
+(Optional) To filter the results to see the top 5 results based on your custom ticket field.

-Click Result manipulation () then Top/bottom and tick Top and set the maximum results to 5.
+- On the Top/bottom page, enable Top and set the maximum results to 5.
 Make sure the results are being filtered by the One-touch tickets metric, with the Strategy set to On columns.

-And the query is complete!
-See the screenshot below as an example of the finished result.
+The query is complete.
+See the screenshot below for an example of the finished result.